emqx/emqx-docs/en_US/security/authz/mysql.md

 ## Special Instructions

 For MySQL 8.0 and later version, `caching_sha2_password` is used as the default authentication plugin.
-Due to the  limit of client driver, you must change it to the ` mysql_native_password` plugin:
+Due to a limitation of the client driver you must change it to the ` mysql_native_password` plugin:

 ```sql
 ALTER USER 'your_username'@'your_host' IDENTIFIED WITH mysql_native_password BY 'your_password';